jeff-wolff/jw-site/src/pages/vans/index.md

 twt: "255,255,255"
 tfbg: "#fff"
 ---
-Vans is a popular skateboard shoe manufacturer and apparel company based in Santa Ana, CA. I was responsible for the front-end development of a new about page for the company's 50th anniversary marketing campaign.
+Vans is a popular <a href="#">skateboard</a> shoe manufacturer and apparel company based in Santa Ana, CA. I was responsible for the front-end development of a new about page for the company's 50th anniversary marketing campaign.
 The project features a large scrollable timeline showcasing the history of Vans since 1966.
 Our team displayed the information in cards to make it easier to digest the company's long history.